dikortis/LetsTalkETC/Episodes/Episode_4.md

-on for quite a while actually and then it kind of led up as other pools started to get introduced into the ecosystem so but yeah I'm an avid minor I know how to mine I've been doing it for a long time but I'm also kind of a jack-of-all-trades I'm not a developer
+on for quite a while actually and then it kind of led up as other pools started to get introduced into the ecosystem so but I'm an avid minor I know how to mine I've been doing it for a long time but I'm also kind of a jack-of-all-trades I'm not a developer